-Hiroshi Nakamura’s Hiroshima Masterpiece: 6,000 Glass Blocks Soften Light, Silence Noise, and Reveal a Serene Courtyard
+Hiroshi Nakamura’s Hiroshima Masterpiece Built with 6,000 Glass Blocks and a Serene Courtyard

 Serenity in Hiroshima: A 3-storey masterpiece by Hiroshi Nakamura & NAP.
 6,000 optical glass blocks filter light, reduce noise, and unveil a hidden courtyard oasis.